pascalcombier/plain-emacs-commands/README.md

 # Emacs Lisp code

 I am not very experimented with Emacs Lisp language, so there isn't any proper major or minor mode.
-But the code can be easily copy/pasted into `init.el` or `.emacs`.
+But the code can be easily copy and pasted into `init.el` or `.emacs`.

-These few lines of code have been a great time-saver for me and I don't understand why something similar is not part of Emacs default configuration.
+These few lines of code have been a great time-saver for me and I don't understand why something similar is not part of GNU Emacs default configuration.

 Notes:
 - The user interface is built using the fantastic `customize`